Estuary

 Streaming data integration is a crucial process if you want to base your decisions on data coming from multiple sources in real time.
 It unifies the data from all sources into a single stream which makes it easier for you to understand your company’s performance, predict outcomes, and make better decisions.

-From powering real-time reporting tools and updating customer-facing apps to supplying up-to-date data for machine learning algorithms, streaming data integration has diverse uses for different industries.
+From powering real-time reporting tools and updating customer-facing apps to supplying up-to-date data for machine learning algorithms, Real-time data integration has diverse uses for different industries.
 But it’s not always easy to implement.
 It can be challenging to choose a flexible and scalable integration approach or handle complex data types and formats.

 This guide will help you understand streaming data integration and how you can use it.
 We’ll talk about how it compares to data ingestion and help you figure out when to use each one.
 We’ll also guide you on how you can set up your own data integration pipeline and explore ready-made solutions available.